EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/readme.md

 - Simulating the battery to post measurement points data using a Java program developed through Java SDK.
 - Monitoring the alerts of the Smart Battery.

-## Prerequisites
+## Before You Start

-1. You have signed up for an individual account or an enterprise account to access the **EnOS Management Console**.
+- Ensure that you have signed up for an individual account or an enterprise account to access the **EnOS Management Console**.
-2. Your account must have been assigned full access to the model service, device connectivity & management services, and data management services (in the training, this is already done by the trainer).
+- Ensure that your account have been assigned full access to the model service, device connectivity & management services, and data management services (in the training, this is already done by the trainer).

 ## Labs